OpenZeppelin/defender-client/README.md

 ## Publish

+### Defender Client

-Use `lerna` for publishing a new version of all packages.
+Use `lerna` for publishing a new version of all Defender Client packages.

 The following publishes a release candidate with the npm tag `next`: